tpapp/julia-repl/README.md

 ## Comparison to ESS

 A well-known alternative is [ESS](https://ess.r-project.org/), which also supports Julia. `julia-repl` was written because I could not use [Gallium](https://github.com/Keno/Gallium.jl) from ESS, which is based on `comint`, and thus does not allow a fully functioning terminal.
-Also, relying on the interactive features of the Julia REPL implies that I would not need to change this library to incorporate extensions and changes.
+Also, relying on the interactive features of the Julia REPL implies that I would not need to change this library to incorporate extensions and changes that rely on the terminal.